-And, whereas the Tuesday market is absolutely packed with shoppers of all types, well, you can see for yourself in the photo above, this is a market where you can amble around in your own space and your own time.
-In our guide to Çalış Sunday market, we said that was chilled, but the Friday pazar beats Çalış hands down in the chill factor stakes.
+And, whereas the Tuesday market is absolutely packed with shoppers of all types, well, you can see for yourself in the photo above, the Fethiye Friday market is a market where you can amble around in your own space and your own time, browse the stalls, pick and choose.
+In our guide to Çalış Sunday market, we said that was chilled and relaxed, as is Çiftlik Market on Thursdays, too – but the Friday pazar beats both Çalış and Çiftlik hands down in the chill factor stakes.

 And you won’t see the usual market traders here.
 These people are villagers from the surrounding areas and they come to sell their produce.
-The stalls are haphazard; some displays neatly arranged, but many are just a mixed pile of random goodies from fruits, salad stuffs and vegetables to large plastic tubs of homemade pekmez (grape molasses), nar ekşisi, olive oil, cured olives and usually a few village eggs balancing precariously on top of everything, just for good measure.
+The stalls are haphazard; some displays neatly arranged, but many are just a mixed pile of random goodies from fruits, salad stuffs and vegetables to large plastic tubs of homemade pekmez (molasses from various seasonal fruits), nar ekşisi, olive oil, cured olives and usually a few village eggs balancing precariously on top of everything, just for good measure.

-We don’t go to the Friday village market with a shopping list.
-No, the village market is for browsing - because you never know what’s going to be there.
-It’s whatever the villagers have on the day.
-In the photo below, you can see that prickly pears are in season.
-We've never bought them, but we're tempted.
-We just need to work out what to do with them, first.
+We don’t go to the Fethiye Friday market with a shopping list.
+No, the village market is for browsing and perusing – because the thing is, you just never know what’s going to be there.
+It’s whatever the villagers have on the day and that’s what you’re going to buy to make your fridge and cupboards a tad more interesting in a random kind of way.